jessepav/lacygoill-wiki-backup/vim/command.md

 # Command-line
-## What are the possible special meanings of a bar on the command-line?
+## What are the two possible special meanings of a bar on the command-line?

 In a regex, it can be used to express an alternation.
 Outside, it can be used to separate 2 commands.